dieghernan/tidyterra/README.md

 ## Overview

-{tidyverse} methods implemented by {terra} works differently depending on the type of Spat\* object:
+{tidyverse} methods implemented on {tidyterra} works differently depending on the type of Spat\* object:

 -   SpatVector: the methods are implemented taking advantage of the tidyverse implementation on {sf}.
 The SpatVector object is converted